oipnioi/LibreLoginNext-REBORNPLUSPLUS/README.md

 ## References

-- check out [reviews](https://www.spigotmc.org/resources/librelogin-authorization-plugin-automatic-login-2fa.101040/reviews) on spigotmc.org
+- check out [reviews](https://www.spigotmc.org/resources/librelogin-authorization-plugin-automatic-login-2fa.101040/reviews) on spigotmc.org (This link is from official LibreLogin, we doesnt published LibreLoginNext on spigotmc)

 # Special thanks